 The psychological distress increased significantly among the amputees who were unable to continue work as a result of their limb loss.
-This finding is supported by WHOs previous findings in Gaza, where GHO-levels were higher among unemployed.24 including The unemployment among local Palestinian documented in our study is adding up to an already exceptionally high unemployment rate in Gaza, reaching 43.6% in 2018.262 ō The increased poverty that followed after severe . uses extremity amputation injury in this cohort of amputees in Gaza, appears to be more important for psychological well-being than the extent of the amputation. related
+This finding is supported by WHOs previous findings in Gaza, where GHO-levels were higher among unemployed.24 change in occupation after amputation with more than half reporting to be less paid in their new positions.2 including The unemployment among local Palestinian documented in our study is adding up to an already exceptionally high unemployment rate in Gaza, reaching 43.6% in 2018.262 ō The increased poverty that followed after severe r uses extremity amputation injury in this cohort of amputees in Gaza, appears to be more important for psychological well-being than the extent of the amputation. related